freeDSP/freeDSP-OCTAVIA/README.md

 ![Image of FreeDSP OCTAVIA](https://raw.githubusercontent.com/freeDSP/freeDSP-OCTAVIA/main/SOURCES/IMAGES/FreeDSP_OCTAVIA_withRPi.jpg)

 Version 1.1 is the latest commit.
 version 0.33j board is evaluated and it worked, but it requires some workarounds.
-0.33j_Fixed is a fixed design of 0.33j, but I recommend you to build the latest version 1.1 or 1.01
+0.33j_Fixed is a fixed design of 0.33j, So I recommend you to build the latest version 1.1 or 1.01
 https://github.com/freeDSP/freeDSP-OCTAVIA/wiki/Errata-and-Workarounds

 ----